Launched in March 2015, the Aequitas Neo Exchange

 based in Toronto has enjoyed a solid first year in operation.
 Recently it added its first listing, Invesco Canada’s PowerShares DWA Global Momentum Index ETF, which has allowed it to build a market share of over 28% for ETFs, and over 6% for total Canadian securities.

 For the exchange’s CEO Jos Schmitt, the success of NEO is no surprise.
-Rather, it confirms that his criticisms of the monopoly power wielded by the TMX Group were wholly valid.
+Rather, it confirms that his criticisms of the monopoly power wielded by the TMX Group

 Speaking to Wealth Professional at the Responsible Investment Association’s conference in Toronto this week, Schmitt outlined the motivation for starting the index.